szabgab/code-maven.rs/site/pages/index.md

 # Code Maven SSG

-This is a placeholder for a web site for the static site generator behind the [Rust Maven](https://rust.code-maven.com/) web site.
+This is the static site generator behind the [Rust Maven](https://rust.code-maven.com/) web site and a [couple of other sites](/where-is-it-used).

 If you use it, make sure you follow the development as I don't yet promise any stability of the API or any warning.
 Consider this as pre-alpha.